CruxConnect/crux-docs/_product_retailer/search_items.md

 : (list) The Sort list parameter includes the attribute(s) on which you are performing a Sort on your Search

 facets
-: (object) The Facets object contains product_identifiers, bundle_type, condition, supplier, catalogs, categories, shipping_origin_country, shipping_cost_type, and inventory lists
+: (object) The Facets object contains product_identifiers, bundle_type, condition, supplier, catalogs, categories, shipping_origin_country, shipping_cost_type, catalog_type, and inventory lists

 filters
 : (object) The Filters object contains image_width, cost_per_unit, minimum_tier_quantity, quantity_in_stock, and image_height